-But a schema is not all you need to define the database (or the application) effectively.
-You also need to know the expected volume and workload.
+A schema is not all you need to define the database effectively.
+You also need to know the expected volume and workload on the database.
 For our example, let's assume that we expect the following volume of data at any given time: